 Here is a simple and brief guide on how you can successfully update the BIOS of your Nvidia and AMD graphics card.

 1. Download the New BIOS

 The first step is to download the new BIOS for your graphics card.
 You can check your graphics card model and current VBIOS version using graphics card information tools like GPU-Z and then look for the correct BIOS on the graphics card manufacturer’s website or on other reliable websites.
 After finding your GPU BIOS, save it to your hard drive.
 The BIOS file generally has .ROM extension to it.

 2. Download BIOS Update Tools

 Now download the BIOS update tools for flashing your graphics card VBIOS.
-For Nvidia graphics card you have to download NVFlash and for AMD graphics card you have to download ATIFlash to update your VBIOS.
+For the Nvidia graphics card, you have to download NVFlash and for the AMD graphics card, you have to download ATIFlash to update your VBIOS.

 3. Backup & Update your GPU BIOS

 Now make a backup of your current VBIOS using these GPU BIOS Update tools because if anything goes wrong with the new VBIOS then you can safely roll back to your older VBIOS.
 You can also create a backup of your current GPU BIOS using GPU-Z. After backing up your current BIOS you can now flash your BIOS to the newer one by executing the following commands.

 For Nvidia Graphics Cards [NVFlash]

 atiflash [options] <filename>